 In addition to ACE-approved professional designations, online colleges often accept nationally recognized or state licenses.
 Aviation licenses, real estate licenses and professional health certifications, such as nursing diploma training, are all commonly accepted for college degree credits.

-No. 5 - Military Training Programs
+5. Military Training Programs

-If you've been in the military in the last decade, you probably have ACE (American Council on Education) military credits that can be applied toward a college degree.
+If you’ve been in the military in the last decade, you most likely have ACE (American Council on Education) military credits that can be applied toward a college degree.
 Did you know that boot camp or basic training alone is worth several free elective college credits in first aid, personal hygiene, physical education and marksmanship?

 ACE publishes a whopping four-volume set on how military training and occupational specialties translate into university degree credits through the ACE process.
 The Guide to the Evaluation of Educational Experiences in the Armed Services can be accessed free online.